-This country-specific Q&A provides an overview to Corporate Governance laws and regulations that may occur in Ukraine.
+This country-specific Q&A provides an overview of Corporate Governance laws and regulations applicable in Ukraine.

 What is the typical organizational structure of a company and does the structure typically differ if the company is public or private?

 Ukrainian law provides for over 20 organizational forms of business entities.
 However, the majority of small and medium-sized enterprises in Ukraine are incorporated as a limited liability company (LLC).
-As of 2019, there are around 640 000 LLCs in Ukraine.
+As of February 2020, there are approximately 677 000 LLCs in Ukraine.
 Around 14 000 companies have the form of a public (listed) or private (non-listed) joint stock company (JSC).
 Other organizational forms are either outdated or designed for specific business purposes (e.g. farming enterprise, service cooperative etc.).

 The organizational structure of a LLC includes a general meeting of participants and an individual or collective executive body (CEO or executive board).
 Although recently amended Ukrainian legislation allows to establish a supervisory board in a LLC, few LLCs have taken advantage of this opportunity.